It’s 6:00pm on 16th June 1983. I don’t know it but in a few hours I’ll be hit by a car travelling at 80 km per hour.

 I was 16 years old.
-Part-way through the exams at the end of my secondary school education (although I planned to stay on for 2 years to study advanced level qualifications).
+Part-way through the exams at the end of my secondary school education.
 There was a gap of a few days between exams so I decided to take a break from studying.

 My 16th birthday was in April, two months earlier.
-With money I received I bought a 50cc Garelli moped.
-I had friends that were passionate about motorbikes.
+With the money I received, I bought a 50cc Garelli moped.
+My friends were passionate about motorbikes.
 Not me.
-The moped was just a means of getting from A to B. It had a top speed of 40 km per hour and sounded like a mosquito yodeling.
+The moped was a means of getting from A to B. Top speed of 40 km per hour.
+It sounded like a mosquito yodelling.
 It was a pretty cute though.
 Bright red, styled in Italy.

 The area was rural.
 My school catchment area covered a radius of about 30km.
-Consequently many of my school friends didn’t live nearby.
+Consequently, some of my school friends didn’t live nearby.
 Public transport was limited.
-To visit friends I mostly relied on lifts from my dad.
-The moped gave me precious independence.
+To visit friends I relied on lifts from my dad.
+The moped brought the independence a 16-year-old craves.